 - A shirt tied around the waist, belt, and textured fabrics can be used in place of a print.

-- It easiest to stay within the same palette for each pattern.
+- It is easiest to stay within the same palette for each pattern.
 If your base piece is bright, choose complementary patterns that are in the same color story.

 - If you feel the patterns you picked make the outfit look too busy, add a solid or neutral to the mix.

 - Don’t forget to consider the silhouette of the outfit.
 You don’t want the silhouette to detract from the graphics you want to show off.

 - A fool-proof way to print mix is to match a lighter print with a darker one.

 - If you mix three vibrant prints, choose colors that are evenly spaced out on the color wheel, like yellow, blue and mauve.
 If it’s still too loud, tone it down with a solid print or neutral color.